Temporal and Geographic Variation in the Incidence of Alzheimer’s Disease Diagnosis in the US between 2007 and 2014

 Journal of the American Geriatrics Society, December 3, 2019

-A study by a team of researchers including Analysis Group Managing Principal Noam Kirson and Manager Urvi Desai found considerable regional variation in the incidence rates of Alzheimer’s disease diagnosis in the US.
+A study by a team of researchers including Analysis Group Managing Principal Noam Kirson and Vice President Urvi Desai found considerable regional variation in the incidence rates of Alzheimer’s disease diagnosis in the US.
 The analysis, published in the Journal of the American Geriatrics Society, also confirmed recent reports of a decline in Alzheimer’s disease diagnosis rates over time.

 The study used administrative claims data for a 5% random sample of US Medicare beneficiaries aged 65 years or older between 2007 and 2014.
 During that time, the incidence of diagnosed Alzheimer’s disease decreased from 1.53% in 2007 to 1.09% in 2014.
 The trend over time was similar for most geographical areas.
 However, during a given year, the percentage of people with Alzheimer’s disease diagnosis in each region varied considerably, with the highest observed incidence rates in areas of the Midwest and the South.